purocean/yank-note-extension/packages/extension-ai-copilot/README.md

 # AI Copilot

-AI Copilot is a Yank Note extension that provides AI-powered code completion suggestions or rewrite suggestions.
+AI Copilot is a Yank Note extension that provides AI-powered text completion suggestions or rewrite suggestions.

 ## Screenshots